 Mint Chocolate Chip for me, please!

-Select from a variety of flavors and toppings, or opt for a milkshake or fresh squeezed lemonade to quench your thirst.
-(Since it’s hot and sticky for almost 6 months out of the year in Savannah, sometimes a cold drink is just the ticket!)
+Select from a variety of flavors and toppings.
+You can also opt for a milkshake or fresh squeezed lemonade to quench your thirst.
+(It's hot 6 months out of the year in Savannah, so sometimes a cold drink is just the ticket!)
 Even the Coke machine looks like it belongs in an old fountain shop:

-The store is committed to serving the finest chocolates, so the fudge is another area where River Street Sweets doesn’t disappoint!
+The store is committed to serving the finest chocolates, and the fudge doesn't disappoint!
 There are numerous varieties of fresh fudge and each is available for sampling prior to purchase.
-I promise your sweet tooth will be satisfied prior to leaving the premises!
+I promise you'll satisfy your sweet tooth prior to leaving the premises!

 If you're traveling to Savannah anytime soon, I highly suggest including this on your “must do” list.
 I've only listed a small portion of what you can find in the store.
 They also have candy-coated apples, brittle, candied nuts, flavored popcorn, and the list goes on….

-One final word of caution: If you bring your kids in this store you will probably have a hard time getting them to leave!
-If you have any questions, please let me know in the comments and I’ll do my best to answer.
-If you want to keep up with our posts, you can follow us on Bloglovin’, sign up for our weekly newsletter, or follow on any of the social links below.
-Thanks for stopping by and have a great day!
+One final word of caution: If you bring your kids in this store you'll probably have a hard time getting them to leave!
+If you have any questions, please let me know in the comments and I'll do my best to answer.
+If you enjoyed this post, please share it on Pinterest.